GSoster/idle-game/README.md

  - Helpers have buyPrice and sellPrice, also productionValue and productionRate.
  - Helpers can have requeriments to be unlocked and/or acquired (players level, minimun quantity of a specific resource, a previous helper already bought, etc).
  - Helpers can handle evolution (for example, a hoe can become a reforced hoe).
+ - Helpers can have a type (machine, eletrical, etc) so status can affect it.

 ### Status